 Usually people with an eye infection experience at least one of the following:

 Eye pain, persistent itching, grittiness, sensitivity to light, watery eyes, fluid discharge, blurred vision, irritation, swelling and dryness.
 These symptoms can often be confounded with dry eye disease.
-To determine the source of the issue and receive optimal treatment, contact Westminster Eyecare Associates today.
+To determine the source of the issue and receive optimal treatment, contact Westminster Eyecare Associates Inc. today.